 We generate all of our total revenues from our five business segments and our non-segmented equipment support activities.
 Equipment rentals and new equipment sales account for more than half of our total revenues.
-For the nine month period ended September 30, 2016, approximately 45.0% of our total revenues were attributable to equipment rentals, 20.7% of our total revenues were attributable to new equipment sales, 9.8% were attributable to used equipment sales, 11.2% were attributable to parts sales, 6.7% were attributable to our services revenues and 6.6% were attributable to non-segmented other revenues.
+For the nine month period ended September 30, 2016, approximately 45.0% of our total revenues were attributable to new equipment sales, 9.8% were attributable to used equipment sales, 11.2% were attributable to parts sales, 6.7% were attributable to our services revenues and 6.6% were attributable to non-segmented other revenues.